Physics-50/Module-1/docs/week1-during-lab.md

 [![Image of FG](images/fg_and_power.jpg)](images/fg_and_power.jpg)

 The periodic signal from the function generator will make the speakers produce sound of a particular frequency.
-Adjusting the waveform, frequency, amplitude and offset are done as follows:
+Adjusting the waveform, frequency, amplitude and offset is done as follows:

 + Turn on the function generator.
 + Select the waveform using the buttons to the right of the display.